 The academic bulletin is the official document of record for undergraduate academic programs and policies.
 This resource should be used for informational purposes only and is subject to change at any time when, in the judgment of the faculty, the president, or the Board of Trustees, such changes are in the best interest of the students and the University.

 Tools for Advisors

-This reflection tool, provided to First-Year Academic Advisors, motivates reflection on the support provided to the advisor’s caseloads as well as the advisor’s comprehensive approach to the advising appointment (including preparation before appointment, workflow during appointment, and follow up after appointment).
+This reflection tool, provided to Undergraduate Academic Advisors, motivates reflection on the support provided to the advisor’s caseloads as well as the advisor’s comprehensive approach to the advising appointment (including preparation before appointment, workflow during appointment, and follow up after appointment).

 This quick-reference guide outlines the Academic Success Coaching program and how it can help students discover their strengths and plan for their success at USC.

 The Family Education Rights and Privacy Act (FERPA), passed by Congress in 1974, requires educational institutions to provide students access to their educational records, to allow students to correct inaccurate or misleading information in these records, and to limit the release of information to third parties.
 Students who wish for advisors to release information to supporters or engage in conversation specific to the student’s record must sign and submit the FERPA waiver to the department granted permission for the identified amount of time.

 In some programs, and with the permission of the academic dean, students may take up to 18 semester hours of courses in transient status at another institution provided they have a 2.00 UofSC grade point average; the courses are approved in advance by the academic advisor and dean; and the other institution is fully accredited and the course work meets University specifications for transfer credits.
 View this guide for step-by-step processes related to transient course enrollment and where to send transcripts when coursework is complete.